-The pitter-patter of furry feet is becoming a regular feature in the workplace and the word is this makes for a more productive work environment.
+The pitter-patter of furry feet is becoming a regular feature in the workplace and the word is this makes for a more productive for your work culture.

-We’re asking if there is a true benefit to a furry friend in the office, and can it make for a happier team?
+We’re asking if there is a true benefit to a furry friend in the office, and does it suit your work culture?
 We decided it was time to speak to the professionals; and if it’s something you’re considering hopefully we can give you the ammunition to constructively make a case for an office dog!

 We spoke to Danny Anderson Fundraising Manager at Support Dogs to gauge their opinion: